 This garlic butter sauce is basically identical to the one I made for my hot ham and cheese sliders.
 Full of flavor, easy to make, and adds some texture with the poppy and sesame seeds and minced onion!

-Butter.
+• Melted Butter.

 Beefy Homemade Au Jus

-Better than Bouillon Beef Base - I really like the hearty beefy flavor that this has over any other store-bought beef stock or broth.
+• Better than Bouillon Beef Base - I really like the hearty beefy flavor that this has over any other store-bought beef stock or broth.
 And you can really concentrate it as much as you want by adding more of it.

-Worcestershire sauce - this gives our au jus dipping sauce some oomph, some extra deep umami flavor.
+• Worcestershire sauce - this gives our au jus dipping sauce some oomph, some extra deep umami flavor.

-How to Make Roast Beef Sliders
+How to Make Roast Beef Sliders on Hawaiian Rolls

-Step 1 | Cut the slider buns in half and toast them in the oven with a thin layer of butter, then spread that tasty aioli over the bottom buns once they're toasted.
+Step 1 | Preheat the oven to 350 degrees.
+Cut the hawaiian rolls in half lengthwise and place the bottom buns on your baking sheet and in the oven with a thin layer of butter, then spread that tasty aioli over the bottom buns once they're toasted.

-Step 2 | layer the slices of roast beef onto the bottom half of your buns.
+Step 2 | Layer the roast beef slices onto the bottom half of your buns.
 I put about 2-3 layers so there's plenty of meat on each slider.

-Step 3 | place the slices of cheese on top of the roast beef and generously sprinkle on some shredded mozzarella.
+Step 3 | Place the slices of cheese on top of the roast beef and generously sprinkle on some shredded mozzarella.

-Step 4 | if you're using the caramelized onions, cover the cheese with a nice thin layer.
+Step 4 | Cover the cheese with a nice thin layer of caramelized onions.

-Step 5 | place the top buns onto the sliders and then generously brush the butter mixture onto the tops of the rolls.
+Step 5 | Place the top of the rolls onto the sliders and then generously brush the buttery sauce onto the top of the sliders.

-Step 6 | bake your french dip beef sliders for 10-15 minutes or until the tops of the buns are golden brown.
+Step 6 | Bake the sliders in the oven for 15-20 minutes or until the tops of the buns are golden brown.
+Separate the sliders and serve them hot!

 Step 1 | melt the butter down in a medium saucepan.